memrecakal/Design-of-a-Multi-Purpose-Remote-Controlled-Underwater-Vehicle-Using-ROS-2-Unity-and-MATLAB-/README.md

     <img src="https://github.com/memrecakal/Design-of-a-Multi-Purpose-Remote-Controlled-Underwater-Vehicle-Using-ROS-2-Unity-and-MATLAB-/assets/42466646/53acfc1c-e10e-446e-98a0-2369c7520680" width="1000">
     </p>

-    MATLAB, Unity Engine, and ROS# (coupled with ROS2) are used to create relevant design and prototype communication/simulation frameworks.
     For the prototype, networking hardware is an ESP32, Raspberry Pi 4B (hosting ROS2 nodes), a wireless router (for creating a local network between the ground and underwater), a PC (as ROS master), and an Android tablet as the remote controller (with the Unity for connecting to ROS#).
 Android app has touchscreen joysticks and sliders for depth, angle, and position control, and all sensors can be monitored through the app. (see [Application Scheme](#Application-Scheme) for details).